 Teens are generally distracted by mobile devices.
 Whether playing a game, listening to music, or chatting with a friend, these are distractions your teen should avoid.
 Most teen pedestrian accidents occur between 7pm and 7am, which means is pretty dark.
 If your teen wants to hang out with friends or needs to run some errands, advise him or her to never get into dangerous situations and stay in well-lit areas.
 When crossing the road, look in every direction.
 Wear a helmet or something fluorescence when cycling.

 It’s possible being safe and having fun at the same time.
 Don’t allow a pedestrian accident spoil your summer fun.
-Seek prompt medical attention and reach out to an Aventura pedestrian accident lawyer if you have been injured in a pedestrian accident.
+Seek prompt medical attention and reach out to a personal injury lawyer if you have been injured in a pedestrian accident.
 Victims of such accidents may be entitled to compensation for injuries sustained in the accident.
 You will never know your rights unless you ask.
-Call today and schedule your initial case evaluation.
+Call today and contact us to chedule your initial case evaluation.